linwatt/FindBeer/.guides/content/Add-an-Array-bf7b.md

-Add the array for the spinner text
+Add the array for the spinner text in the strings.xml

 ![](.guides/img/20code.png)
 ![](.guides/img/21diagram.png)